mr19m010/mpk_AIproject_group3/README.md

 At the end the group will have to give a presentation (pptx) describing all the used strategies to solve the given problem.

 Is this the real life, or is it just fantasy.
 No its a test you silly :P
+Test Meister